In your message, make sure to indicate that you've read the profile

 Indicate that you have actually read through their profile.

-found that phrases such as "notice that," "good taste" and "you mention" yield a high response rate.
+Some OKCupid data-crunching found that phrases such as “notice that,” “good taste” and “you mention” yield a high response rate.
 This makes sense: They indicate you took the time to learn about your target, instead of just peering at his pictures, letting a drop of drool roll slowly down your chin and then sending a generic message that makes him seem totally unspecial.

 Everyone wants to feel like a unique and sparkly snowflake, so pick out something intriguing from his written profile (his love of “X Files,” his advertised salad-making skills, whatever) and mention it in specific.